Creating a Stairwell

 - Go to the General panel and check to see if the staircase reaches the next floor.

-- If the staircase does not reach the next floor a meaage will display 'Staircase does NOT reach next level.'
-If this is the case click the Make Best Fit option to extend the stair case.
+- If the staircase does not reach the next floor a message will display 'Staircase does NOT reach next level.'
+If this is the case click the Make Best Fit button to extend the staircase.

 - If the staircase does reach the floor, then the message will say so.
 It may also indicate whether the staircase is steep or shallow.

 - If the staircase is too steep or to shallow then the message will say for example 'Steep staircase reaches next floor.'
-This problem can be fixed by increase or decreasing the number of Treads.
+This problem can be fixed by increasing or decreasing the number of Treads.

 - Click OK to close the dialog and apply your changes.